Build

 Encrypting keys

-You can (re-)encrypt your signing keys using the encrypt_keys script, which will prompt for the old passphrase (if any) and new passphrase:
+You can (re-)encrypt your signing keys using the encrypt-keys script, which will prompt for the old passphrase (if any) and new passphrase:

-script/encrypt_keys.sh keys/raven
+script/encrypt-keys.sh keys/raven

-The script/decrypt_keys.sh script can be used to remove encryption, which is not recommended.
+The script/decrypt-keys.sh script can be used to remove encryption, which is not recommended.
 The script exists primarily for internal usage to decrypt the keys in tmpfs to perform signing.

 APEX components